mainwp/mainwp/readme.txt

 Extensions offer custom functions and features so that each user can tailor their MainWP installation to their specific needs.

 = Developer?
 Code your own Extensions  =
-Building on the core principals of WordPress, MainWP allows third party developers to “hook” into it so anything you want can be developed to work within your MainWP Dashboard.
+Building on the core principals of WordPress, the MainWP plugin allows third-party developers to “hook” into it so anything you want can be developed for your MainWP Dashboard.
 You can find more information in the [MainWP Codex](https://mainwp.com/codex/).
 Build your own Extensions for both fun and profit.

 = Self Hosted =
 Your MainWP Dashboard is hosted on your own WordPress install and not on our private servers.
 We do not keep records of your actions, sites, passwords or anything else.